IBM/cloud-functions-workshops/101-workshop-nodejs/EXAM.md

 --- <!-- EX0 -->

+1. IBM Cloud Functions scales your actions automatically only in response to event triggers.

+(x) false
+(!) true

+[explanation]
+False.
+ICF also scales your actions automatically in response to web or HTTP API invocations if you have enabled them as web actions and/or created a private or public API for them.
+[explanation]

+---

 1. You are given the following graph of usage for an application you are developing.
 Which of the following is a correct conclusion of the graph?

 ![Application Usage Graph](ex0-what-is-serverless/images/101-ex0-review-question-request-graph-2.png)